nyanzebra/aciddb/README.md

 Building
 --------

+Ensure that the boost libraries included in the project are build by running `./build-boost.sh`.
+The resulting libraries will be installed to `aciddb/deps/`.

-Install Boost Build and just run b2 from the root directory.
+Install Boost Build and then run b2 from the root directory.